CloudLabsAI-Azure/Solution-Accelerators/Smart-Spaces-Sustainability/Deployment/Deployment.md

 Below is a sample view of the initial Azure deployment screen and the parameter values required:

-1. Make sure to select a subsription
+1. Make sure to select a subsription.
-2. Select the resource group created earlier
+2. Select the resource group created earlier.
-3. And provide the necessary details for the remaining fields( including the service principal details copied earlier in a notepad)
+3. And provide the necessary details for the remaining fields( including the service principal details copied earlier in a notepad).

    <img width="368" alt="image" src="https://user-images.githubusercontent.com/83011430/195091911-12a3e24e-6d01-4ef3-a25f-2c476481518e.png">